John Scott Health Centre Green Lanes London, N4 2NUTel: 020 7690 1172

 Change of Telephone NumberIt is very important that you let us know if you change your telephone number.You can do this by completing:* the on line change of details form at the foot of this page* the change of details form available from reception Alternatively you can include the details on your repeat prescription request.

-GP RegistrarsAs you may be aware the Heron Practice is a teaching practice.We currently have Drs Suki Shandrakopal, Jane Miles and Aliya Mustapha undertaking their "in service" placement with us.
+GP RegistrarsAs you may be aware the Heron Practice is a teaching practice.We currently have Drs Jane Miles and Aliya Mustapha undertaking their "in service" placements with us.

 Some of your medications will be prescribed on a regular basis.
 You can get repeat prescriptions of your regular medications in the following ways.

-You can collect the prescription 2 working days later in the following way:
+You can collect the prescription 2 working days later (excluding weekends and bank holidays) in the following way:

 WE CANNOT TAKE REQUESTS FOR REPEAT PRESCRIPTIONS OVER THE TELEPHONE